How to Save Money on EV Charging in 2026: 7 Proven Tactics

 Perhaps the single most impactful change you can make is switching to an EV-specific energy tariff.
 These typically offer significantly reduced rates during off-peak hours.

-Current leading UK EV tariffs (May 2025), with costs for recharging a 60kWh battery, including off-peak savings:
+Current leading UK EV tariffs (April 2026), with costs for recharging a 60kWh battery.

 Charge During Off-Peak Hours